elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 4.2.2 - 2025-01-20 =
+- Improve schemas
+- Move meta tags to the top of <head> section
+- Add current month variable
+- Not index comment pages
+- Fix wrong taxonomy for non-product page when WooCommerce is active
+- Fix compatibility issue with Dokan
+- Fix bug with bulk edit

 = 4.2.1 - 2024-12-16 =
 - Show post type & taxonomy slugs in the Meta Tags tab to avoid confusion if 2 post types/taxonomies have same labels.